Sick to death of the lack of privacy from Facebook (and Insta, and Whatsapp, which it owns) Try these alternative social media sites instead!

 All Signal software is free and open-source, and you needn’t worry about data of any kind being sold: Signal is actually a non-profit, and as such, raised initial funding of $50 million.

-Hooray for this site!
+Hooray for this alternative social media site!
 With Google’s YouTube censoring hundreds of videos a day for reasons beyond comprehension, AltCensored offers a place for those videos to go.

 While BitChute is a YouTube alternative, AltCensored is pretty much a huge middle finger stuck up at YouTube.
 It features the content that YouTube has firmly decided the public shouldn’t know.
 The folks at AltCensored believe you should be able to make your own mind up about information regarding whether or not 5G is health-destroying; the lockdowns for Coronavirus are justified, or if vaccinations are safe or not, for example.